He wants to do away with welfare.

 I have your welfare at heart.

 The welfare of all the orphans was at stake.

 She donates to organizations concerned about animal welfare.

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'welfare'.
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'welfare.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 Middle English, from the phrase wel faren to fare well